-Many stores have deals throughout the whole month and extended weekend.
-While many decry the demise of Black Friday, especially since Amazon’s big Prime Day has better deals on Amazon-branded items, there are still a lot of great deals to be had.
+Many stores have deals throughout the whole month and extended weekends.
+While many decry the demise of Black Friday, especially since Amazon’s big Prime Day has better deals on Amazon-branded items, there are still many great deals to be had.

 One year my sister and I got a Razor Scooter (remember when those were a new thing!?) thanks to a 5 am Walmart trip.
 They probably would not have been able to afford it had it not been for that sale.
-They were all the rage back then and “everyone” had one!
-We were so thrilled and could barely wait for Hanukkah when it was gifted to us.
+They were all the rage back then, and “everyone” had one!
+We were so thrilled and could barely wait for Hanukkah when they gifted it to us.

-If you are spending money that you don’t have than you CANNOT AFFORD IT.
+If you are spending money that you don’t have, then you CAN NOT AFFORD IT.
 This is true for credit cards as well.
-If there is no money in the bank to pay it off immediately than you are not able to afford it.
-Even if you are getting cash back, points, or rewards.
+If there is no money in the bank to immediately pay it off, you cannot afford it even if you are getting cash back, points, or rewards.

 Don’t forget that stores have put lots and lots of effort into making you think you need something you don’t and into thinking you can afford things that you really can’t afford.
 They want you to believe that the deals are amazing- but remember: a deal is only a deal if you can afford it!

 And without further ado, here are some tips that will get you the most out of Black Friday and Cyber Monday: